t1st3-deprecate/xmlrpc-message-umd/README.md

 ---
 This part may appear tricky, since you will download the `gh-pages` branch of the project right inside the folder of your current `master` branch.
-But the process is quite transparent.
+But the process is quite transparent...

 You first need to get the "gh-pages" branch of the project,